Quantum-Accelerators/quacc/docs/src/install/advanced/fireworks.md

 ## Installation

-To install Quacc with support for FireWorks, run `pip install quacc[fireworks]`.
+To install Quacc with support for FireWorks, run `pip install fireworks`.

 ## FireWorks DB Setup